PainlyPink/Minesweeper/README.md

 but not the same.

 ## Overview
-This is a terminal-based version of the classic Minesweeper game.
-The objective is to uncover all boxes without hitting a mine.
+This is a terminal-based variant of the classic Minesweeper game.

+### Variant Backstory
+Schrodinger has placed a few of his beloved cats inside these mysterious boxes.
+The uncertainty of whether they are alive or not weighs heavily on his mind.
+His faith in you compels him to seek your assistance.
+Aid Schrodinger in reuniting with his precious cats.
+Alive...

 ## Requirements
 - Python 3.x